SmileDirect Reveals the Outrageous Cost of Getting Hacked

 The cost of doing business is high.
 But, as SmileDirect just learned, that cost rises exponentially if you’ve been hacked.

 After announcing that it was dealing with a cybersecurity incident yesterday, the stock price of SmileDirectClub Inc (SDC) took a massive hit.
-And that’s just one of the many high costs that small, mid-size, and large businesses pay when a cybercriminal breaches them.
+And that’s just one of the many high costs that small, mid-size, and large businesses pay when cybercriminals attack them.

 SmileDirect Is Hacked, Loses Millions Overnight

-Nearly a month after it had been hacked, SmileDirect decided to let the world know.
+Nearly a month after it was hacked, SmileDirect let the world know.
 And the world was not very understanding.

-SmileDirect released a statement revealing that on April 14th, it was a hit with a cyberattack that caused a systems outage.
-It’s an outage that the company is apparently still dealing with.
+SmileDirect released a statement revealing that on April 14th, it was hit with a cyberattack that caused a systems outage.
+It’s an outage that the company is still dealing with.

-It said that it doesn’t believe it lost any data and that team or customer information appeared to be safe.
+It said it doesn’t believe it lost any data and that team or customer information appeared safe.
 The hackers did, however, appear to hamper the company’s entire manufacturing process.

 That statement revealed that the incident: